jpnurmi/flutter.deb/README.md

 # flutter.deb

-A proof of concept to package the Flutter SDK as a Debian package declaring Clang, CMake, GTK+ etc. as dependencies to avoid version conflicts between bundled vs. host libs and tools.
+A proof of concept of packaging the Flutter SDK as a Debian package that declares Clang, CMake, GTK+ etc. as dependencies to avoid version conflicts between bundled vs. host libs and tools.

 ### Build